Short Synchronizing Words for Random Automata: Proof of Lemma

 \section{Proof of Lemma~\ref{lemma:AL5}}

 This lemma is the most technical part of the paper.
 In this section we give a full proof of it, which is very close in spirit to the proof of the last section.

-Recall the definitions
+{As in the previous section it will be much simpler to control larger, more symmetric, events.
+For this, we will consider a less restrictive notion of $(i,h,j)$-collision, namely we will exclude situations where we can find $p\in [\ell_i], 2\leq q\leq \ell_j+1,$ and $ r,s\in[[k]]$, such that